 Ilha Deserta (Desert Island), my favourite one, is an unspoiled and uninhabited island with quiet beaches.
 There are some facilities, such as chairs and umbrellas for hire, and lifeguards on duty.

-Farol and Culatra, which are technically the same island, have beautiful dunes beaches that extend along the 6Km shoreline.
-There’s a small fishing village on both islands, but there aren’t cars or paved roads.
+Farol and Culatra, which are technically the same island, have beautiful beach dunes that extend along the 6Km shoreline.
+There’s a small fishing village on both islands, where you can find more infrastructure, including a scenic beachside footpath.

 7 – Take a Ria Formosa Tour

-Often overshadowed by the stunning Algarvian beaches, Ria Formosa Natural Park is one of the best places for outdoor activities in the Algarve.
+Often overshadowed by the stunning Algarvian beaches, Parque Natural da Ria Formosa is one of the best places for outdoor activities in the Algarve.

 This wetland of international importance is one of 7 Wonders of Nature of Portugal.
 Its maze of canals, freshwater lagoons, marshes, and barrier islands stretches 60Km along the Algarve coast through the municipalities of Loulé, Faro, Olhão, Tavira, and Vila Real de Santo António.